gabriel-dp/SWeather-Plus/README.md

 ## ✨ Features

-- Search weather by name of any city in the world or by user location
+- 🔍 Search weather by name of any city in the world or by user location

-- Time slider to see the weather for the day [-6h in the past, +6h in the future]
+- 🎚 Time slider to see the weather for the day [-6h in the past, +6h in the future]

-- Day/Night animations with moonphases
+- 🌙 Day/Night animations with moonphases

-- Precipitation animations (Rain, FreezingRain, Sleets and Snow)
+- 🌧 Precipitation animations (Rain, Freezing Rain, Sleets and Snow)

 &nbsp;

 ## ⚙️ APIs

-This is a non-commercial and non-profit project, all data used is aimed at learning more about APIs usage and FrontEnd development.
+This is a non-commercial and non-profit project, all data used is aimed at learning more about APIs usage and Front-end development.

 ### ⛅ Weather